kosli-dev/cli/docs.kosli.com/content/getting_started/part_2_environments.md

 ---
-title: "Part 1: Environments in Kosli"
+title: "Part 2: Environments in Kosli"
 bookCollapseSection: false
 weight: 220
 ---
-# Record your environments in Kosli
+# Part 2: Environments in Kosli

 Recording the status of runtime environments it's one of the fundamental features of Kosli.
 Kosli records the status of runtime environments by detecting artifacts running in any given environment and reporting the information.